 The 2020 FIrst-generation Student Success Conference is from June 29 - July 1, and the schedule is designed to provide participants with interactive and engaging programming, opportunities for deeper discussion, and networking.
 To view last year's proceedings, check out the 2019 Program Book.

 The schedule is subject to minor changes.

 Pre-Conference Programs & Events

-The planning committees for the 2020 NASPA Student Success in Higher Education Conferences are working to select pre-conference sessions that will enrich and enhance your attendee experience.
+The planning committees for the 2020 NASPA Conference on Student Success in Higher Education are working to select pre-conference sessions that will enrich and enhance your attendee experience.